penalte/OpenWrt-ICE-T/README.md

 ### Development

-#### Additional Message Banner
+#### UI Message System
 To maintain UI consistency, every script should include an `additional_message` variable.
-This variable is used to display additional banner messages or warnings to the user and will be shown at the next UI selection refresh.
+This variable is used to display additional banner messages or warnings to the user and will be shown at the next UI refresh.

-You can use the following tags to categorize your messages:
+Use the following tags to categorize your messages:
 - `[INFO]` for informational messages
 - `[ERROR]` for error messages
 - `[WARNING]` for warning messages